New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- The two teams combine to average 46.7 points per game, 7.2 more than the over/under in this contest.

-- This contest's total is 0.8 points more than the 38.7 these two squads combine to allow per game this season.
+- The combined points per game average of the two teams, 46.7, is 6.7 points above Sunday's over/under.

-- The average total in Patriots games this season is 44.4, 4.9 points more than Sunday's total of 39.5.
+- The average total in Patriots games this season is 44.4, 4.4 points above Sunday's total of 40.

-- In 2021, games involving the Dolphins have averaged a total of 44.1 points, 4.6 more than the set total in this contest.

 Patriots stats and trends

-- New England has played 16 games, with 10 wins against the spread.
+- New England has 10 wins against the spread in 16 games this year.

-- So far this season, the Patriots have been installed as favorites by a 6.5-point margin or more five times and are 4-1 ATS in those matchups.
+- So far this season, the Patriots have been installed as favorites by a 6-point margin or more five times and are 4-1 ATS in those contests.

-- New England's games this year have eclipsed the over/under eight times in 16 opportunities (50%).

 - New England is 8-2 against the spread and 9-1 overall this season when the team puts up more than 21.8 points.